When it comes to selecting a mortgage, homebuyers are often faced with a crucial decision…

 Mortgage rate lock fees

-Two main fees can be associated with a rate lock: an upfront fee for a long-term lock or a rate extension fee.
-The upfront fee would need to be paid in advance.
-The rate extension charge is a percentage of the loan and will be reflected as a closing charge listed on the Loan Estimate and/or Closing Disclosure.
+Two main fees are typically linked with a rate lock: you might pay an upfront fee for a long-term lock or a rate extension fee.
+You must pay the upfront fee in advance.
+The rate extension fee, a percentage of the loan, appears as a closing charge on the Loan Estimate and/or Closing Disclosure.

 Should you lock your mortgage rate?